wckdrzr/Gaspar/README.md

 **CustomTypeTranslations**    `Array of string pairs: [{"X": "Y"}, {"A": "B"}]`    For TypeScript and Angular, you can override type names to objects TypeScript will understand.  e.g. `{ "IMyInterface": "Object" }`

 **IgnoreMissingOutputLocations**    `bool: default false`    If the file output location cannot be found, you will get a build error; add `"IgnoreMissingOutputLocations": true` to skip the error.
-This is useful when you need to build in an environment where the output may not be available (e.g. docker)
+This is useful when you need to build in an environment where the output may not be available (e.g. docker); although it would usually be preferable to use `dotnet build /p:RunGaspar=False` in your scripts.

 **IgnoreAnnotations**    `bool: default false`    Set this to true to export all objects irrespective if they have `[ExportFor]` or not.